Production of The Batman (film)

 The 2022 superhero film The Batman, based on the DC Comics character Batman, had a long production that was characterized by changes in the creative direction of the project, co-writer and director Matt Reeves's meticulous filmmaking process, and various production delays that were largely caused by effects of the COVID-19 pandemic on the cast and crew members.

-Warner Bros. announced initial plans for a reboot of the Batman film series in October 2014 with a new film that was originally conceived as part of its media franchise and shared universe of DC-based properties, the DC Extended Universe (DCEU).
-Ben Affleck, who was cast to portray the DCEU version of the character in 2013, was originally hired to star in and helm the project in 2015 before he stepped down as writer and director in January 2017 due to personal issues, in part caused by the troubled production of the DCEU film Justice League (2017).
+Warner Bros.
+Pictures announced initial plans for a reboot of the Batman film series in October 2014 with a new film that was originally conceived as part of its media franchise and shared universe of DC-based properties, the DC Extended Universe (DCEU).
+Ben Affleck, who was cast to portray the DCEU version of the character in 2013, was originally hired to star in and direct the film in 2015 before he stepped down as writer and director in January 2017 due to personal issues, in part caused by the troubled production of the DCEU film Justice League (2017).
 Warner Bros. subsequently hired Reeves to take over the project in February 2017, and he underwent a meticulous writing process during which he chose to focus on a version of Batman younger than Affleck's portrayal and separated the film from the DCEU continuity to tell a standalone story.
 Robert Pattinson was cast as Batman in May 2019, and filming began in January 2020, but was suspended several times due to the onset of the COVID-19 pandemic.
 Filming was completed in March 2021, and The Batman was theatrically released a year later.